Event Target for Confluent

 Open the Bridge creation screen and add a Target of type

-In the Target creation form, provide a name to the event Target, and add the following information:
+In the Target creation form, provide a name for the event Target and add the following information:

-- Password Secret: Reference to a TriggerMesh secret containing the password associated with the user accessing the Kafka cluster as described in the Prerequisites.
+- Password Secret: Reference to a TriggerMesh secret containing the password associated with the user accessing the Kafka cluster as discussed in the prerequisites.